python/cpython/Doc/library/unittest.mock.rst

     >>> isinstance(mock, SomeClass)
     True

-The `Mock` classes have support for mocking magic methods.
+The :class:`Mock` classes have support for mocking magic methods.
 See :ref:`magic methods <magic-methods>` for the full details.

 The mock classes and the :func:`patch` decorators all take arbitrary keyword arguments for configuration.
-For the `patch` decorators the keywords are passed to the constructor of the mock being created.
+For the :func:`patch` decorators the keywords are passed to the constructor of the mock being created.
 The keyword arguments are for configuring attributes of the mock: